 Results

 While comparing LEAN map with our proposed model, it is possible to notice the difference on specular highlight when the distance between the camera and the object changes.
-Figure 1 illustrates the specular fading, while Figure 12 and Figure 13 show the difference between normal LEAN technique and LEAN with specular fading.
+Figure 1 illustrates the specular fading, LEAN and Bump mapping, while Figure 12 and Figure 13 show the difference between normal LEAN technique and LEAN with specular fading.
 As shown in it, the farther the object is from the camera, lower the specular highlight is.
 This also corrects the specular highlight from fog algorithms, which changes the alpha component making it transparent over distance.
 Notice that this method only reduces the specular highlight, so it can be used in conjunction with distance fog without problems, allowing the fog algorithm to fade the object while changing the specular highlight, unlike shown in Figure 9, which maintains the highlight while fading.

 Tests were run in order to compare the new model with the traditional LEAN technique.
 The computer that ran the tests uses a geforce GTX550Ti, Windows 7 64-bit.
 The recorded frames per second were ranging over 1000 to 1600 FPS for both methods, which varies with the camera range and the object, The difference with only of 10 FPS between the two techniques.
 The model used on these tests had 256 triangles and 200 vertices.
 With a teapot model containing 79600 triangles and 44366 vertices, the frame rates were around 570 to 790 FPS depending on the range with minimal difference of 5 FPS.